When Can I Get the COVID-19 Vaccine?

 If you've gotten a first dose of either the Pfizer or Moderna vaccine, it's important to get your second dose for maximum protection.
 If you got the Pfizer COVID-19 vaccine at a non-Cleveland Clinic location, we're able to schedule you for your second dose at one of our Cleveland Clinic locations.

-We are currently offering the two-dose vaccine made by Pfizer at our vaccination sites across Northeast Ohio.
 COVID-19 vaccines aren't interchangeable.
 If you get the Pfizer or Moderna vaccine, you must get both doses from the same manufacturer.

 So, if you got Moderna for your first dose, we recommend you contact the site where you got your first dose to schedule your next vaccination.
 There may also be other local sites offering second doses of Moderna.